agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 52.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** You won't need to do complex matrix pricing, but you absolutely need to understand the concept and how to perform simple linear interpolation.
+💡 CFA Exam Tip ✍️:You won't need to do complex matrix pricing, but you absolutely need to understand the concept and how to perform simple linear interpolation.
 It’s a very practical and testable skill.

 </div>
 </div>